Skip to main content

 • Are able to perform repetitive physical tasks such as bending, kneeling and handling a dog that could grow to be in excess of 30kg

-• Can accommodate the puppy’s training and socialisation into their daily routine, including weekly training sessions at different locations, potentially during business hours.
+• Can accommodate the puppy’s training and socialisation into their daily routine, including weekly 90-minute training sessions at different locations, during business hours.

 • Will ensure the puppy is not left alone for more than 2-4 hours at a time.
 Where necessary, this may mean developing flexible work or study arrangements so the puppy can attend your workplace or university.